a5467021/pig-problem/README.md

 > ii) At most N westward-moving students simultaneously execute `CrossRavine()`;
 > iii) At most K students simultaneously execute `CrossRavine()`;
 > iv) you solution should maximize the throughput under above conditions.

+Code in this repository is mainly implemented in C, together with some handy C++ features like `vector` and `queue`.

+As the teacher didn't provide us with the pre-implemented `CrossRavine()` at all, I decided to "translate" the problem into a more general producer-consumer model.
+Producers, which are the critical resources of the problem, are thread count, thread type (pig direction) and time (how many processes can be launched in an "atom time").
+As required, the acquisition of these resources are implemented with semaphores, at least in my comprehension.
+Consumers are just the programs that are to be executed.

+The solution to the three questions are placed together in one Visual Studio solution and separated by different targets.
+By looking into different targets, you may see implementation for each question.